 (d) Mercury does not allow any metallic ball to sink in it.

 Explanation: The density of steel is about 7.9 g/cm3, and the density of mercury is 13.5 g/cm3.
 Therefore the buoyancy force is greater, causing the steel ball to float.

 Q.19.
 A hot and a cold body are kept in a vacuum separated from each other.
 Which of the following cause decrease in temperature of the hot body?

 (a) Temperature remains unchanged.

-Explanation: Radiation takes place in vacuum, convection takes place in liquids while conduction takes place in solids.
+Explanation: Radiation takes place in a vacuum, convection takes place in liquids, while conduction occurs in solids.

 Q.20.
 Consider these statements regarding stars:

-The Sun is the star in milky way galaxy.
+- The Sun is the star in the milky way galaxy.

-Stars are heavenely bodies which are extremely hot and have light of their own.
+- Stars are heavenly bodies that are extremely hot and have their own light.